How to crochet in the round

 If you’ve ever wondered how to crochet a circle, then you’ll need to know how to crochet in the round.
-It can seem a bit tricky at first, but once you’ve mastered crocheting in the round there’s a whole new world of crochet projects open to you!
+It can seem a bit challenging at first, but once you’ve mastered crocheting in the round there’s a whole new world of crochet projects open to you!

 How to crochet a circle